-Now, users can simply replace a vector of data with a vector of random variables created using distributional and visualise these types of inputs using ggdibbler.
+This problem is alleviated by ggdibbler.
+Now, users can simply replace a vector of data with a vector of random variables created using distributional and visualise these types of inputs using the software.
 Any quantifiable uncertainty can be expressed as a distribution, and any distribution can be passed to an existing ggplot2 geom with ggdibbler.
-Users are not limited by data type, the data can be continuous or discrete, sf objects, character or factors, or even other distributions.
-You are also not limited to any type of distribution, theoretical, empirical, truncated, and mixed distributions are all allowed by distributional and therefore accepted by ggdibbler.
-No matter what you pass, ggdibbler will incorporate the uncertainty into your graphic as noise and allows you to see how the variation may change the conclusions you take away from your graphics.
+Unlike other visualisation approaches, users are not limited by data type.
+You can pass continuous, discrete, spatial (i.e. sf objects), characters, factors, or even other distributions to ggdibbler.
+Users are also free to pass any type of distribution to the software.
+Theoretical, empirical, truncated, and mixed distributions are all allowed by distributional and therefore accepted by ggdibbler.
+No matter what you pass, ggdibbler will incorporate the uncertainty into your graphic as noise and allows you to see how the variation changes the conclusions you take away from your graphics.

 The power of ggdibbler is in its simplicity and flexibility.
 There is no need to learn specific package syntax or new functions and you can pass a distribution to ANY combination of aesthetics in ggplot2.
 It is a universal, exploratory tool for uncertainty visualisation.